How to Measure Entity Resolution Rate: A Framework for CMOs

 | Entity resolution rate | Your chosen composite correctness rate | Executive reporting |

-How Christian Lehman should calculate it
+How I would calculate it

 - Build a reference set of known duplicates and known non-duplicates.